In the heart of the Right Bank, the 9eme arrondissement in Paris is one of the most popular districts for both locals and visitors.

 The area is named for Baron Haussman, who designed much of the buildings in Paris during the latter half of the 19th century.

-Here, you will find the most popular shopping streets, selling clothes and accessories for both adults and children, as well as home goods and other items.
+Here, you will find the most popular shopping streets, selling ready-to-wear affordable French clothes and accessories for both adults and children, as well as home goods and other items.

 In addition, don’t miss the view from the top floor of Galerie Lafayette.
 And if you like fashion, book a ticket to the Galerie Lafayette fashion show.